roytang/blog/content/posts/2006/07/nationals-qualifier-july-30-2006.md

-* First played on 30 July, 2006 &#8211; Standard Constructed Nationals Qualifer at Robinson&'s Galleria.
+* First played on 30 July, 2006 &#8211; Standard Constructed Nationals Qualifer at Robinson's Galleria.

 * Built-in spell snare rocks the house.
-Every deck has something important in the two-slot, and it&'s never been a dead draw.
+Every deck has something important in the two-slot, and it's never been a dead draw.